Shree Refrigerations Limited IPO Opens on July 25, 2025 - www.lokmattimes.com

 Shree Refrigerations Limited IPO Opens on July 25, 2025

-PNN Mumbai (Maharashtra) [India], July 24: Shree Refrigerations Limited (Shree, The Company), a manufacturer of mission-critical refrigeration and HVAC ...
+Mumbai (Maharashtra) [India], July 24: Shree Refrigerations Limited (Shree, The Company), a manufacturer of mission-critical refrigeration and HVAC systems ...

 Mumbai (Maharashtra) [India], July 24: Shree Refrigerations Limited (Shree, The Company), a manufacturer of mission-critical refrigeration and HVAC systems with a deep legacy in India's defence and industrial sectors, is opening its Initial Public Offering on July 25, 2025, aiming to raise ₹117.32 Crores (at upper price band).
 The Company proposes to list its equity shares on the BSE SME platform.